 These documents are an important part of telling a Soldier's "story."
-In order for the leader and the led to successfully understand various stressors and indicators in a Soldier's life, as well as create a plan for personal and professional development, both must understand how to read these documents.
+In order for leader and led to successfully understand various stressors and indicators in a Soldier's life, as well as create a plan for personal and professional development, both must understand how to read these documents.
 The following pages provide a guide.